instadeepai/qd-skill-discovery-benchmark/README.md

 ### Training
 #### Syntax
-To train an algorithm on an environemnt use the following command:
+To train an algorithm on an environment use the following command:
 ```python3
 make train script_name=[SCRIPT_NAME] env_name=[ENV_NAME]
 ```